HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 3. GFE Contributors are notified of a new task assignment.

-4. The GFE Contributor retrieves the task and request information (GFE Information Bundle) The GFE Contributor can then decide to accept or reject the request and update the task appropriately.
+4. The GFE Contributor retrieves the Task and request information (GFE Information Bundle) The GFE Contributor can then decide to accept or reject the request and update the task appropriately.
     >Note: GFE Contributors should not reject a Task because of insufficient information to produce a GFE and instead should contact the GFE requester for the necessary information.